HIGHLIGHTS

 Suzuki has clearly prioritized coverage over straight-out performance with the Victoris, and that shows in how the performance story unfolds across its variants.
 But it’s not so surprising because Suzuki’s cars in these markets are not known for performance on any day.

-The first variant comes with the standard 1.5L K15C Smart Hybrid petrol, which produces 103 PS at 6000 rpm and 139 Nm at 4300 rpm, paired with either a 5-speed manual or a 6-speed automatic.
+The first engine option comes with the standard 1.5L K15C Smart Hybrid petrol, which produces 103 PS at 6000 rpm and 139 Nm at 4300 rpm, paired with either a 5-speed manual or a 6-speed automatic.
 On paper, the numbers look adequate, but not very exciting.

 In practice, the engine is meant to give a smooth and predictable performance, which is better suited for city traffic and will even let you down on highways.
 Mileage stands at 21.18 km/l (MT) and 21.06 km/l (AT), which is a respectable score as expected from Maruti Suzuki.
 The “hybrid” tag on this variant essentially implies that the 12V–6Ah lithium-ion battery paired with the Integrated Starter Generator assists the engine during start-stop situations and mild acceleration.